freesewing/markdown/org/docs/patterns/holmes/instructions/en.md

 __8.__ Repeat steps 3 to 7 for the remaining ear flap.
 <Tip>

-If you are uncertain about the length you want for you ties take 1 metre (39") of ribbon and cut in half.
+If you are uncertain about the length you want for your ties take 1 metre (39") of ribbon and cut it in half.
 Use these halves as the ties in the instructions above.
 The ties are finished at the end so you can adjust the lengths then.

 </Tip>
 <Note>

 The lengths above are recommendations so feel free to go as long or as short as you like with the ties.
-If you prefer you can make your ties with your main fabric, you can find how to [here](https://freesewing.org/docs/patterns/holmes/cutting/).
+If you prefer you can make your custom ties with fabric, you can find how to [here](https://freesewing.org/docs/patterns/holmes/cutting/).

 </Note>